Ramona false memory case: Background

-Gary Ramona was a vice president for worldwide marketing of Robert Mondavi Winery and made an annual salary of $400,000, and was married to Stephanie Ramona.
+Gary Ramona, married to Stephanie Ramona, was a vice president for worldwide marketing of Robert Mondavi Winery and made an annual salary of $400,000.
 Daughter Holly Ramona, a student at the University of California, Irvine, had experienced bulimia and depression and sought treatment in the beginning of 1990.
 From 1989 to 1990, she was treated at Western Medical Center in Anaheim, California.
 Marche Isabella, a counselor for children, families, and marriages, told Holly and Stephanie that bulimia was usually caused by incest.
 Isabella stated that sexual abuse affected 60–70% of her patients experiencing eating disorders.
 Isabella had not received much training in the eating disorder realm although initial reports stated that this was her specialty.
 Western Medical chief of psychiatry Richard Rose also treated Holly Ramona.
 Holly, at this point believing her father raped her, agreed to take sodium amytal, administered by Rose, which was meant to recover memories.

 Holly Ramona confronted her father at a March 15, 1990 meeting at Western Medical, in which her mother was also present.
 She accused Gary of raping her from the time when she was 5 until when she was 8, and that these memories were triggered when her father looked at her in a sexually charged way during a Christmas 1989 visit to their house.
 Gary's wife Stephanie divorced him, and he lost his family and job.

 Isabella moved to Virginia and continued her career there, while Rose moved to Hawaii and stopped practicing psychiatry.
 Holly Ramona entered a master's program in clinical psychology at Pepperdine University.